sudish/dotto/doc/zsh/Libraries.markdown

 ---------------

 A library is dormant until it is activated via the "uselib" shell function, which is called with one or more library names.
-For example:
+For example, you might put the following lines in your "prefs" file:

     # load the Dotto bundled libraries

+    uselib zcron
+    uselib zgit
-    uselib zcron zgit themes
+    uselib themes

 The library may document the functions it provides, but you can get a good idea by just looking into its "functions" directory and its init.zsh file.